Track Racing - Frequently Asked Questions

 .
 Helmets must be worn at all times when riding (motorbikes included) and securely fastened

 .
-The tunnel must be used at all times to enter the track infield
+The tunnel must be used to enter the track infield

 .
 No offensive language